 This activity is a permanent part of the Prevention focus area.

 The membership of the committee may differ from one advice to another.
 Because a permanent committee addresses more than one topic, potential conflicts of interests of committee members will be re-evaluated at the start of each advisory process.
 The composition of the Committee by advice can be found on the last page of the advisory report.

 - Prof. dr. O.M.
-Dekkers, Professor in Clinical Epidemiology; Specialist in Internal Medicine, Leids Universitair Medisch Centrum, Leiden, vice chairperson
+Dekkers, Professor in Clinical Epidemiology; Specialist in Internal Medicine, Leids Universitair Medisch Centrum, Leiden, chairperson

 - Dr. E.M.M.
 Adang, Health Economist, Radboud University, Nijmegen

 - Prof. dr. M.C.
 Cornel, Professor of Community Genetics and Public Health Genomics, Amsterdam UMC

 - Prof. dr. H.H.J.
 Das, professor of communication & persuasion, Radboud University, Nijmegen

 - Dr. W.J.
 Dondorp, Ethicist, Maastricht University Medical Centre, Maastricht

 - Dr. mr. Y. Drewes, Physician, Coordinator Master Vitality and Ageing, Leids Universitair Medisch Centrum, Leiden